 Bhatnagar P., Scarborough P., Kaur A., Dikmen D., Adhikari V., Harrington R.

 OBJECTIVE: Online supermarkets are increasingly used both by consumers and as a source of data on the food environment.
 We compared product availability, nutritional information, front-of-pack (FOP) labelling, price and price promotions for food and drink products between physical and online supermarkets.
-DESIGN: For physical stores we collected data on price, price promotions, FOP nutrition labels and nutrition information from a random sample of food and drinks from six UK supermarkets.
-For online stores we used foodDB, a research-ready dataset of over 14 million observations of food and drink products available in online supermarkets.
-SETTING: Six large supermarket stores located near Oxford, United Kingdom.
+DESIGN: For physical stores, we collected data on price, price promotions, FOP nutrition labels and nutrition information from a random sample of food and drinks from six UK supermarkets.
+For online stores, we used foodDB, a research-ready dataset of over 14 million observations of food and drink products available in online supermarkets.
+SETTING: Six large supermarket stores located near Oxford, UK.
 PARTICIPANTS: General sample with 295 food and drink products, plus boost samples for both fruit and vegetables, and alcohol.
-RESULTS: In the general sample, 85% (95% confidence intervals, 80,90%) of products found in physical stores could be matched with an online product.
-Nutritional information found in the two settings was almost identical e.g. concordance correlation coefficient for energy = 0.995 (0.993,0.996).
-Presence of FOP labelling and price promotions differed between the two settings (Cohen's kappa = 0.56 (0.45, 0.66) and 0.40 (0.26, 0.55) respectively).
-Prices were similar between online and physical supermarkets (concordance correlation coefficient > 0.9 for all samples).
-CONCLUSIONS: Product availability, nutritional information and prices sourced online for these 6 retailers is a good proxy of that found in physical stores.
-Price promotions and FOP labelling varies between the two settings.
+RESULTS: In the general sample, 85 % (95 % CI 80, 90 %) of products found in physical stores could be matched with an online product.
+Nutritional information found in the two settings was almost identical, for example, concordance correlation coefficient for energy = 0·995 (95 % CI 0·993, 0·996).
+The presence of FOP labelling and price promotions differed between the two settings (Cohen's kappa = 0·56 (95 % CI 0·45, 0·66) and 0·40 (95 % CI 0·26, 0·55), respectively).
+Prices were similar between online and physical supermarkets (concordance correlation coefficient > 0·9 for all samples).
+CONCLUSIONS: Product availability, nutritional information and prices sourced online for these six retailers are good proxies of those found in physical stores.
+Price promotions and FOP labelling vary between the two settings.
 Further research should investigate whether this could impact on health inequalities.